Isidor Rabi: Studies in Europe

 In May 1927, Rabi was appointed a Barnard Fellow.
 This came with a stipend of $1,500 ($ in dollars) for the period from September 1927 to June 1928.
 He immediately applied for a year's leave of absence from the City College of New York so he could study in Europe.
 When this was refused, he resigned.
 On reaching Zürich, where he hoped to work for Erwin Schrödinger, he met two fellow Americans, Julius Adams Stratton and Linus Pauling.
-They found that Schrödinger was leaving, as he had been appointed head of the Theoretical Institute at Friedrich Wilhelm University in Berlin.
-Rabi therefore decided to seek a position with Arnold Sommerfeld at the University of Munich instead.
-In Munich, he found two more Americans, Howard Percy Robertson and Edward Condon.
+They found that Schrödinger was leaving, as he had been appointed head of the Theoretical Institute at the Friedrich Wilhelm University of Berlin.
+Rabi therefore decided to seek a position with Arnold Sommerfeld at the Ludwig-Maximilians-Universität München instead.
+There in Munich, he found two more Americans, Howard Percy Robertson and Edward Condon.
 Sommerfeld accepted Rabi as a postdoctoral researcher.
 German physicists Rudolf Peierls and Hans Bethe were also working with Sommerfeld at the time, but the three Americans became especially close.

 On Wills' advice, Rabi traveled to Leeds for the 97th annual meeting of the British Association for the Advancement of Science, where he heard Werner Heisenberg present a paper on quantum mechanics.
 Afterwards, Rabi moved to Copenhagen, where he volunteered to work for Niels Bohr.
 Bohr was on vacation, but Rabi went straight to work on calculating the magnetic susceptibility of molecular hydrogen.
 After Bohr returned in October, he arranged for Rabi and Yoshio Nishina to continue their work with Wolfgang Pauli at the University of Hamburg.